 - WordPress: Use managed cache plugins, object cache (Redis), and an image CDN plugin.

-- Headless/Static: Pre-render pages, push critical assets, and leverage edge functions.
+- Headless/Static: Pre-render pages, push critical assets, and edge functions.

 - Large CMS: Implement fragment caching and monitor cache hit ratios.